Rays vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

+- In nine games as the favorite over the last 10 matchups, the Rays have a record of 8-1.

-- When it comes to the over/under, the Rays and their foes are 8-1-1 in their previous 10 contests.
+- The Rays and their opponents have combined to hit the over seven times in their last 10 games with a total.

-- The Rays have covered the runline in the three of their previous 10 games that had a set spread.
+- The Rays have covered in each of their last three games with a spread.

 Rays Betting Records & Stats

-- Tampa Bay has not entered a game this season as a bigger underdog on the moneyline than the -105 odds on it winning this game.

-- The moneyline set for this matchup implies the Rays have a 51.2% chance of walking away with the win.
+- The Rays have an implied moneyline win probability of 53.5% in this matchup.

-- Tampa Bay and its opponents have gone over the total this season in nine of its 14 opportunities.
+- Tampa Bay has played in 15 games with set over/under, and have combined with opponents to go over the total nine times (9-4-2).

-- The Rays have been perfect against the spread this season, going 3-0-0.
+- The Rays have covered the spread in all three games they have played with a set run line.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.